 Students, faculty, and staff have access to academic, recreational, and administrative facilities.
 All academic buildings are closed by 11 p.m.
 In order for students to enter after this time, they must have the permission of the Chief of Police and the Academic Dean.
-The general public may attend cultural and recreational events, but visitors are limited to facilities in which those events are held.
+The public may attend cultural and recreational events, but visitors are limited to facilities in which those events are held.

 Kentucky State University's well-trained residence life staff includes the associate director of residence life and housing, the assistant director of residence life, four area coordinators, and student resident advisors.
 Most live in the residence halls and representatives of the staff are on call 24 hours a day.
-Access to residence halls is limited by swipe card access to students and their guests and each swipe of every card is recorded.
+Swipe card access to students and their guests limit access to residence halls and each swipe of every card is recorded.
 Employees may have access when necessary, with certain restrictions.
 Residence halls are locked 24 hours a day.